Dane Cook: Personal life

-Cook's half-brother, Darryl McCauley, served as his business manager until 2008, when Cook discovered that McCauley and his wife Erika had embezzled at least $12 million from Cook.
-Both Darryl and Erika McCauley were charged with embezzlement and larceny in 2010 and pleaded guilty.
+Cook's half-brother, Darryl McCauley, served as his business manager until 2008, when Cook discovered that McCauley and his wife Erika had embezzled at least $12 million from him.
+They were charged with embezzlement and larceny in 2010, and pleaded guilty.
 Darryl was sentenced to six years in prison and 16 years of probation, and Erika was sentenced to three years in prison and 13 years of probation.
 Both were ordered to pay restitution to Cook.

+Cook says he has never had a drink of alcohol or done drugs.

-In 2017, Cook began dating Kelsi Taylor, who is 26 years his junior.
-In August of 2022, the couple announced their engagement.
+In 2017, Cook began dating fitness instructor Kelsi Taylor, who is 26 years his junior.
+They became engaged on July 13, 2022.
+The couple married on September 23, 2023, in an intimate ceremony at a private estate in O'ahu, Hawaii.